Process Overload

 Robert’s opinion: Low peak flavor intensity.
 Complex florality, leaning towards synthetic, citric perfumey qualities.
 Relatively short linger.

-Anaerobic
+Anaerobic fermentation

-Also known as: Anoxic, zero O2
+Also known as: Anoxic, zero O2, limited O2

 Overall description: